Gratitude is like a muscle that can be exercised. It takes time to build.

 In regards to couples, a study conducted with pairs found that those who expressed gratitude for their relationship were happier than those who did not.
 Additionally, the couples were also more confident in expressing their concerns about the relationship.

 Fortunately, gratitude can be grown and cultivated with practice.
-With this 30-Day Couple’s Gratitude Challenge, we guide you through thirty daily prompts and activities together.

-Our gratitude challenge ideas can be completed in any order you want.
-If you would like a printable calendar to mark off completed challenges, download our 30-Day Couple’s Gratitude Challenge PDF.
+If you would like a printable calendar to mark off completed gratitude prompts and journal about your experience, download our free printable 30-Day Gratitude Challenge PDF in the form below.

-Download the Gratitude Challenge PDF
+Download The Printable 30-Day Gratitude Challenge PDF and Journal

 This is task number one on our gratitude challenge template, however, feel free to complete the 30 days of this gratitude challenge in any order you’d like.